 Non-student use is prohibited, such as a family member or friend using it at home to prevent damage and/or non-educational use.
 The devices are locked to Hopedale accounts to prevent this.

 Standard 3.5mm auxiliary audio devices such as headphones, earbuds and headsets can be used with the devices.
 USB plug and play (no installation of drivers required) will also be able to function such as wired or wireless mice, usb headsets/headphones and USB drives (for file transfers).

 The 1:1 devices are the property of the Hopedale Public Schools, they are being supplied to students to use as school/classroom resources.

-Devices will be collected at the end of every school year starting in the 2020-2021 school year.
+Devices will be collected at the end of every school year.
 During this collection the devices will be inventoried, assessed, cleaned and any needed maintenance performed on them.

 Devices are required to be turned in if leaving the district, similar to a book used by a class.

 The devices are owned by Hopedale Public Schools and provided as a school resource.
 They should not have stickers attached, written on, or marked for personalization in any way.

 Devices and/or cases that are personalized will need to have the cost of the removal and/or replacement reimbursed.